 DEHP 2012, Pictures Worth a Thousand Words: A Guide to Pictorial Conceptual Modelling, Queensland Department of Environment and Heritage Protection, Brisbane.

-DNRM 2013, Queensland Integrated Waterways Monitoring Framework (PDF, 829KB), Queensland Department of Natural Resources and Mines, Brisbane.
+DNRM 2013, Queensland Integrated Waterways Monitoring Framework, Queensland Department of Natural Resources and Mines, Brisbane.

 Gross JE 2003, Developing Conceptual Models for Monitoring Programs(PDF, 632KB), NPS Inventory and Monitoring Program, National Park Service, Washington DC.